wiseman-timelord/aiDEr-Local/README.md

 ========================================================================================================================
-Selection; Install ModelCard = I, Remove Modelcard = D, Back to Menu = B: i Enter the full path to the model including filename: L:\TEXT\bartowski\DeepSeek-Coder-V2-Lite-Instruct\DeepSeek-Coder-V2-Lite-Instruct-GGUF-Q8_0_L.gguf
+Selection; Install ModelCard = I, Remove Modelcard = R, Back to Menu = B: i Enter the full path to the model including filename: L:\TEXT\bartowski\DeepSeek-Coder-V2-Lite-Instruct\DeepSeek-Coder-V2-Lite-Instruct-GGUF-Q8_0_L.gguf
 Enter the full path to the ModelFile: L:\TEXT\bartowski\DeepSeek-Coder-V2-Lite-Instruct\DeepSeek-Coder-V2-Lite-Instruct-GGUF-q8_0_l.modelfile
 Enter a name for the new model: DeepSeek-Coder-V2-Lite-Instruct